DALL-E-Bot: Introducing Web-Scale Diffusion Models to Robotics

 \subsection{Placing Missing Objects with Inpainting}

-In the next experiment, we use objective metrics to answer the following question: \textbf{can DALL-E-Bot precisely complete an arrangement which was partially made by a human?} For this, we ask DALL-E-Bot to find a suitable pose for an object that has been masked out from a human-made scene, while the other objects are kept fixed.
-We study this using the dining scene, because it has the most rigid structure for semantic correctness and thus is most suitable for quantitative, objective evaluation.
-To create these scenes initially, we recruited ten users (both left and right-handed) and asked them the following: ``\textit{Imagine you are sitting down here for dinner.
+In the next experiment, we use objective metrics to answer the following question: \textbf{Can DALL-E-Bot precisely complete a partial arrangement made by a human?} We ask DALL-E-Bot to find a suitable pose for an object that has been masked out from a human-made scene, while the other objects are kept fixed.
+We study this using the dining scene, because it has the most semantically rigid structure, lending itself well to quantitative, objective evaluation.
+To create these scenes, we asked ten users (both left and right-handed) the following: ``\textit{Imagine you are sitting down here for dinner.
 Can you please arrange these objects so that you are happy with the arrangement?}''.
-As there can be multiple suitable poses for any single object in the scene, for each of the four objects we asked the users to provide any alternative poses that they would still be happy with, while keeping other objects fixed.
+As there can be multiple suitable poses for any object, for each of the objects we asked the users to provide any alternative poses that they would also be happy with, while keeping other objects in their original poses.